Gerald T. Fraser is the Deputy Director of the Physical Measurement Laboratory within the National Institute of Standards and Technology.

-Gerald T. Fraser is Chief of the Sensor Science Division, a position he has held since 2011, within the Physical Measurement Laboratory of the National Institute of Standards and Technology.
-The Sensor Science Division advances the measurement science and standards for optical and infrared radiation, pressure, vacuum, temperature, humidity, flow, and liquid volume.
+He was previously Chief of the Sensor Science Division, a position he held from 2011 - 2022.
+The Sensor Science Division advances the measurement science and standards for optical and infrared radiation, length, pressure, vacuum, temperature, humidity, flow, and liquid volume.
 Fraser was Chief of the former Optical Technology Division from 2007 – 2011 and was a Group Leader in this Division from 1999 – 2007.
 Fraser received a Ph.D. degree in Physical Chemistry from Harvard University in 1985 and was a National Research Council Postdoctoral Fellow at NIST from 1985 to 1987.